LivingWithBugs Logo

 OSU Ext.
 Entomologist (ret.)

-Hardwood floors may show signs of insect infestation sometime after the floor is installed.
-The first signs of infestation are small (1/16") holes that appear in the surface (see Beetles & Hardwood Floors) often accompanied by fine dust.
-Holes can start to appear immediately after installation or several years may pass before they are noticed.
+Hardwood (oak, maple, bamboo, and so forth) floors may show signs of insect infestation sometime after the floor is installed.
+The first signs of infestation are small (1/16") holes that appear in the surface (see Beetles & Hardwood Floors for pictures) often accompanied by fine boring dust.
+Holes can start to appear immediately after installation or several years may pass before they are first noticed.
 The holes mark sites where powderpost beetles (see photo right) have emerged after developing in the wood for many months or even years.

 lyctid powderpost beetle